Faskyy/BinaryTrees/README.md

-My notes on the introduction to BinaryTrees in Data Structures.
+An introduction to Binary Trees in Java Data Structures :)